Ravi5ingh/seattle-airbnb-analysis/README.md

 What are the primary factors in the property specifications that affect the price and how do they correlate?

-The objective here is to find those factors (if any) that correlate most strongly with the listed price of a property and understand the nature of that correlation.
+**Objective:** The objective here is to find those factors (if any) that correlate most strongly with the listed price of a property and understand the nature of that correlation.

-The assessment would be: If we are able to find at-least 1 correlating factor and determine how the price correlates whit the factor, we will have succeeded.
+**Assessment:** If we are able to find at-least 1 correlating factor and determine how the price correlates with the factor, we will have succeeded.

 ### Data Understanding
 The data that we need is pricing data.
 A quick look at the csv files reveals a problem.
 Both the calendar.csv